Landau-Zener without a Qubit: Unveiling Multiphoton Interference, Synthetic Floquet Dimensions, and Dissipative Quantum Chaos: Device characterization

 We observe an unexplained dip in the flux modulation of device $N=32$ (blue).
 This feature is periodically repeated for $\Phi_0$ increments of the flux $\Phi_X$, and we observe no hysteretic effect.
 This spurious dip was observed across several cooldowns at the same position.
 A similar device with $N=46$ SQUIDs located on the same chip does not show a similar dip.
 Cross markers in \figref{fig:flux_sweep} indicate the flux operating point of both devices, and the segment on the x-axes show the maximum flux modulation performed in this work.
 The $N=32$ SQUID array is always operated far from the unexpected feature which thus does not impact the results of the experiment.

-Because of the nonlinear flux dependence of the frequency of the resonators, the applied frequency modulation is not exactly sinusoidal, $\zeta \cos (\Omega t)$, as stated in the Hamiltonian \eqref{Eq:Hamiltonian}.
-Moreover, for large modulation strength $\zeta$, the frequency modulation is not symmetric around $\omega_{\rm wp}$.
+Because of the nonlinear flux dependence of the frequency of the resonators, the applied frequency modulation is not exactly sinusoidal, $\zeta \cos (\Omega t)$, as stated in the Hamiltonian Eq.~(1) of the main text.
+Instead, we apply a sinuoisidal modulation of the flux threading the SQUID loop as

+with $\Phi_x^0$ the static flux, $\Omega$ the frequency of the modulation and $A$ the amplitude of the modulation in $\Phi_0$ unit.
+Following Eq.~\ref{eq:supp_freq_sq_flux}, the exact frequency modulation is thus given by

+Consequently, for large modulation strength $\zeta$, the frequency modulation is not symmetric around the value without modulation $\omega(\Phi_x^0)=\omega_{\rm wp}$.
 This results in a deviation of the LZSM resonances $\bar m$ away from $\Delta_{\bar m}$.
-We observe this deviation in our measurements, most clearly in \figref{fig:multiphotonic_Kerr} where $\zeta$ is as large as $\SI{1.1}{\GHz}$.
-It is also apparent in~\figref{fig:Duffing}~(d-f) where the data are systematically shifted to negative frequencies compared to the superimposed numerical simulations.
+We observe this deviation in our measurements, most clearly in Fig.~4 where $\zeta$ is as large as $\SI{1.0}{\GHz}$.
+It is also apparent in Fig.~6~(d-f) of the main text where the data are systematically shifted to negative frequencies compared to the superimposed numerical simulations.
 The deviation from the LZ mode position expected for an ideal modulation is towards negative detuning because of the curvature of the flux dependence of the frequency.
 The deviation increases when the flux operating point is brought closer to zero flux where the curvature is more important.
 This phenomenon is reported and explained in Ref.~\cite{wuLandau2019}.

 From the measurement of the room-temperature normal-state resistance, we estimate the single junction Josephson energy to $E_J/h \approx \SI{170}{\GHz}$.
 The frequencies and Kerr non-linearities of the SQUID array modes can be simulated using a lumped-model and assuming $E_J\gg E_C$~\cite{weisslKerr2015}.
 From this model, we estimate the plasma frequency of the junctions to $\hbar\omega_P = \sqrt{8 E_J E_C} \approx h \times \SI{39}{\GHz}$.
 The zero-flux frequency of the Kerr $N=10$ device is out of our measurement bandwidth of 4-8 GHz, but we estimate it to be approximately $\SI{13}{\GHz}$ from the lumped model discussed above.
 We find a single junction charging energy $E_C=e^2/2C_J \approx h\times\SI{1.1}{GHz}$.
 Even for the flux operating point $\Phi_X/\Phi_0\approx 0.455$ of the $N=10$ device, the effective Josephson energy of the SQUID remains much larger than the charging energy, ensuring the validity of the Kerr approximation of the Josephson Hamiltonian.